Personal independence payments can help with some of the extra costs associated with long-term illness or disability.

 3. Personal independent payments key facts

-This benefit is not means tested, so it doesn’t matter if your relative has a job or other income.
+This benefit is not means tested, so it doesn’t matter if your relative has a job or other source of income.

 To qualify, your relative must have lived in Great Britain for at least two out of the last three years and be in the country when they claim.
 There are some exceptions to this.
-See this page on the GOV.UK website for more details on eligibility.
+See GOV.UK for more details on eligibility.

 There are two parts to the PIP: